Greener Sororities. Greener Fraternities. Greener Illinois.

 - Make a shared set of reusable bags available for use when shopping.

-- Eliminate the use of single-use coffee pods, or migrate to a sustainable and biodegradable pod option.
+- Eliminate the use of single-use coffee pods.

-- Share a set of reusable dishes for meals, and limit disposable plate, cup, and flatware usage as much as possible.
+- Share a set of reusable dishes for meals, and limit disposable plate, cup, and flatware usage.

-- Order your spirit wear from vendors that use recycled plastic fiber, organic cotton, or sustainable practices rather than mass unsustainable production.
+- Order your spirit wear from vendors that uses recycled plastic fiber, organic cotton, or sustainable practices rather than mass unsustainable production.

 Transportation Elective Actions

-- Take action to make sure all members are aware of the closest bus routes to your house and how to use their iCards as MTD bus passes.
+- Make sure all members are aware of the closest bus routes to your house and how to use their iCard as an MTD bus pass.

-- Provide a bike rack or bike storage for your house.
+- Provide a bike rack/bike storage for your house.

 Innovation & Engagement Elective Actions

-- Refer another chapter to join the program (2 points).
+- Refer another chapter to join the program and get certified.
+(2 points)

-- As a chapter, participate in an on-campus sustainability program such as Illini Lights Out, the Campus Bike Census, or a lecture during the iSEE Congress.
-If you volunteer at an iSEE event, we’re happy to track attendance to record service hours.
+- Participate in an on-campus sustainability program such as Illini Lights Out, the Campus Bike Census, or a lecture during the iSEE Congress. *COVID 19 Update: virtual events are recommended.